 A fever blister is a condition caused by herpes simplex virus type 1.
 The virus is transmitted from person to person by entering through a break or cut in the skin around or inside the mouth.
 It can also be spread by direct contact with the fever blister or touching the infected fluid which is caused by kissing an infected person, sharing utensils and touching his/her saliva.
 The blisters cause severe pain and the skin around the area looks swollen and red.

-- Itching, tingling and burning sensations can be felt around the lips.
+- Itching, tingling and burning sensations around the lips.

 - Within 24-48 hours the blisters develop on the edge of the lips and skin.